Sparkassen-Finanzgruppe: Accounting and auditing

 The Sparkassen-Finanzgruppe publishes unaudited, unconsolidated, aggregated financial statements of the German activities of its group entities, in line with the disclosure requirement for IPSs enshrined in Article 113(7)(e) of the EU Capital Requirements Regulation.
 Specifically, the scope of aggregation in 2021 (report on the financial year 2020) included all Savings Banks, Landesbanken, Landesbausparkassen, as well as Hamburg Commercial Bank since it was still affiliated with the Institution Protection Scheme.
 Neither the foreign branches of Landesbanken nor any of their subsidiaries, whether domestic or foreign, are included, and neither are the foreign branches of Landesbausparkassen.
 On that basis, the group had total aggregated assets of €2.4 trillion as of end-2020, of which 1.4 trillion in the local savings banks.

 The following entities are members of the IPS even though they are not included in the group's scope of accounting aggregation: Berlin Hyp, Deutsche Hypothekenbank, Frankfurter Bankgesellschaft (Deutschland) AG, Landesbank Berlin Holding, Portigon AG, S-Kreditpartner, S Broker, and Weberbank.

 Most entities of the Sparkassen-Finanzgruppe have no external auditors but are audited instead by audit entities of the group itself.
 Some group-level entities such as DekaBank, however, publish externally audited financial statements.

 Branding

 The S-shaped logo of the Sparkassen-Finanzgruppe is one of Germany's most recognizable brand images.
 It was introduced in 1938 and given its present form, with the trademark red color, in 1972 by designer Otl Aicher.
+Erste Bank in Austria also uses said logo under license since the 1950s.